ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/HPA/README.md

 Contributions to this HPA documentation are welcome!
 If you have improvements or new examples to add, please create a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This documentation is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.